wbern/hummus-pdf-example/BLOG_POST.md

 Focusing on what's cooler, what this means is that, if you open your web browser while it's running, you can type in `http://localhost:8080` to access it on your own machine (localhost = you), and specifically `http://localhost:8080/hello` to use the little command I added for you.
 (If localhost doesn't work, you could also try `http://127.0.0.1/`)

 What this means is that you can potentially put this script anywhere, not just on your own machine, to let many more employees use what you just made.
-In the end, the more people who use something the more special it should make you feel as the guy who created it.
+In the end, the more people who use something you made, the more special it should make you feel.

 This what many developers consider their real calling, underneath all the stereotypical things.

 ## So how do I get this thing to do what I want..

 # Code phase

 ## I want to put some text on a PDF, please send help.
-We're using a package called `hummus-recipe` that helps us read and modify PDF files.
+We're using a package called `hummus-recipe` (github repo: https://github.com/chunyenHuang/hummusRecipe) that helps us read and modify PDF files.
 In order to actually fill in anything, we need to open the PDF, write some text at some specific coordinates, and close the PDF.

-Because programmers want structure and order, I have created an object that holds the coordinates to each field I want to fill in, on line 8.
+Because programmers want structure and order, I have created an object that holds the coordinates to each field I want to fill in on the single-page document in this demonstration, on line 8 in the code. (hint: press `CTRL + G` to open a "goto line" feature in VS Code)

 ```
 const fields = {